 What is the summer coursework?

-To access a list of the required and optional summer coursework, click here.
-Please keep in mind that certain summer work is for all students in a grade, but other work on the list depends on whether students are in an honors class or taking an elective.
+A list of the required and optional summer reading and course work is on our summer course work page. our Please keep in mind that certain summer work is for all students in a grade, but other work on the list depends on whether students are in an honors class or taking an elective.
 Confirmation of your child’s courses for next fall will be communicated over the summer by the Academic Dean’s office.
-If you have questions on this process, please contact Greg Tuleja.
+If you have questions on this process, please contact Kim Polin.

 What should boarding school students pack for school?